Follow the self-isolation instructions

 When you cough or sneeze:

-Cover your mouth and nose with a tissue or your arm to reduce the spread of germs.
+- Cover your mouth and nose with a paper tissue or your arm to reduce the spread of germs.

-If you use a tissue paper, dispose of it as soon as possible and then wash your hands.
+- If you use a paper tissue, throw it out as soon as possible and wash your hands afterward.

 Keep your distance

-Avoid direct contact for greetings, such as handshaking, and instead use alternative practices.
+Avoid direct contact for greetings, such as handshakes, and opt for alternative practises.

 Get in the habit of regularly cleaning your environment and the sanitary appliances that you use.
 For example, clean your counters and other frequently touched surfaces.
 Also, clean toilets and sinks to keep them clean.

 Cleaning is very effective in eliminating the virus, which can survive on hard surfaces.
 You can clean these surfaces using soap and water or household detergents.

 During gatherings, regularly open the doors and windows to create a current of fresh air.
 Even if it is cold or humid outside, opening a window for just a few minutes at a time will help.